DOOM (2016) - Review

 For one thing, the speed of the original Doom returns.
 While popular first-person shooters slowed down to the speed of normal humans running, and have only recently started to increase the speed in games like Titanfall and Call of Duty: Advanced Warfare, Doom puts your run speed at a constant gliding sprint.
 It is doing exactly what the long-running Serious Sam and Painkiller series have been trying to do for years: revitalize the twitch speed of old shooters.
 Games like these demand that your aiming be fast and accurate while you are constantly holding down a movement button.
 If you weren't on the move 100% of the time, as you unloaded your guns into your enemies, you weren't going to last long.

 The same is certainly true here.
 While Doom-guy may be the scariest thing a demon will ever encounter, it only takes a few fireballs to drain his armor and health.
 That being said, I felt that the difficulty of the overall game was really well-balanced.
 I know die-hard Doomfans think the only way to play it is on the hardest difficulty, but I think the default level was more than sufficient for me to have fun.
 I did not die often in my time with Doom and it was rarely at the hand of a demon.
 This was partially because the upgrades and weapons helped make me a lethal powerhouse.
 It was also because the speed at which I moved gave me the edge.
-It allowed me to not only dodge shots, but flank enemies and leap across chasms to spread death all over the room in a matter of seconds.
+It allowed me to not only dodge shots but flank enemies and leap across chasms to spread death all over the room in a matter of seconds.
 The knowledge of how quickly you die if you stand still and the fact that you can still efficiently eliminate every enemy in a small area only further motivates the player to swiftly deliver judgment.

 The speed of the combat is also improved by the map layouts and clever approach to level design the developers took.
-A level will often consist of numerous routes intersecting with one another, frequently littered with secret paths to rooms filled with ammo and armor or a collectable.
+A level will often consist of numerous routes intersecting with one another, frequently littered with secret paths to rooms filled with ammo and armor or a collectible.
 In the middle of all these connecting paths, however, are the big arena rooms.
 These rooms are often littered with ammo and health to improve your chances of survival for the impending gauntlet of enemies.
-Typically, there is a demon portal organ-thing that needs to be destroyed.
+Typically, there is a demon portal organ thing that needs to be destroyed.
 Doing so marks the beginning of your trial in the room, so it's wise to take your time to prepare before the slaughter begins.

 DOOMx64-2017-05-10-10-35-11-089-1024x576.png

 Unlike literal arena rooms that you see in most games, however, Doom's arenas are not just big open rooms.
 They're massive rooms with intersecting paths, ledges, and perches.
 Much of what makes the movement and combat so satisfying is how quickly Doom-guy can scale a wall or ledge because it adds some real verticality to the action.
 You aren't just stuck running in circles, strafing around demons.
-You can scale walls, leap across gaps, and climb up ledges to chase down any retreating imps, or run to safe spot to regroup.
+You can scale walls, leap across gaps, and climb up ledges to chase down any retreating imps or run to a safe spot to regroup.
 The satisfaction of leaping through the air and shooting a rocket down a demon's throat is elevated when you are able to do so, switch to another gun, and unload it in another demon's face before you even hit the ground.
 It's exhilarating and exciting to whip through these arenas using as many guns as possible to exterminate the demon threat.

 It can still get pretty hairy though if you're not careful.
 While the arenas often have some health, ammo, and even the occasional power-up, the combat gauntlets get pretty lengthy by the end and you may end up exhausting all those resources before you're done.
 Taken straight out of the Warhammer 40,000: Spacemarine playbook, Doom gives players the edge with another mechanic.
 It helps the player's survival chances as well as motivates them to play this game as aggressively as possible with the glory-kill feature.
-If you manage to hit a demon hard enough that its health reaches a critical level, it goes into a stun state and flashes.
+If you manage to hit a demon hard enough that its health reaches a critical level, it goes into a stunned state and flashes.
 During this time, you can melee the beast and perform a brutal execution move.
-Doing so isn't just stylish, it's necessary, because killing demons this way provides health.
+Doing so isn't just stylish, it's necessary because killing demons this way provides health.
 In the nail-biting moments of Doom, I often found myself scraping health together by constantly glory-killing any imps I could find as I ran circles around the rest.

 Something terrible is happening to this imp, but you can't tell what it is

 It's not like I was just running around empty-handed either.
 I was making full use of the weapon wardrobe that Doom provides.
 By the end of the game, you have over 10 weapons available, including a chainsaw for when ammo is low.
-While the original Doom boasted a similar variety in weapons, it lacked the upgrade system to really give these weapons some personality.
+While the original Doom boasted a similar variety of weapons, it lacked the upgrade system to really give these weapons some personality.
 In fact, by the time I found the mini-gun in this game—one of the more powerful weapons from the original game—I didn't really need it because I had upgraded all my other weapons in a way that made them far more efficient and fun to use.

 These weapon upgrades allow you to apply alternate firing methods to your guns.
 They add more than just an alternate fire, though.
 For many of the weapons, this increases the weapon's lethal efficiency.
-For example, the starting shotgun is effective against the first few types of enemies, but starts to lose its edge by the time you're fighting the big dudes.
+For example, the starting shotgun is effective against the first few types of enemies but starts to lose its edge by the time you're fighting the big dudes.
 Add on the ability to shoot an explosive, grenade-like shot and suddenly it's a weapon worth using all the way to the end of the game.
 Almost all of the guns have upgrades like this that allow you to unlock alternate firing methods or just further improve their damage and efficiency.
 Assuming you found all the secrets, you'll have enough points to upgrade your entire arsenal.
 The more interesting part of the weapon upgrades is that when you reach a certain level with the gun, it turns the final upgrade point into a challenge for you to complete.
 In order to reach the final level of the gun's alternate fire, you're going to have to do something special.
-In the instance of the shotgun's grenade-shot, it was shoot 20 imps with a direct hit of the alt-fire.
+In the instance of the shotgun's grenade shot, it hit 20 imps with a direct blast of the alt-fire.

 DOOMx64-2017-05-10-10-36-40-150-1024x576.png

 Challenges like those for the weapons exist for most of the levels as well.
 Each level has its own set of specific challenges, which can vary from just finding some secrets to killing certain enemies in particular ways.
-Completing these challenges awards you weapon skill-points for your upgrades.
+Completing these challenges awards you weapon skill points for your upgrades.
 Getting creative and efficient with your kills to improve your guns is just as important as looking for secrets.
 Secret passages and rooms have been a part of Doom since the beginning, and they've been made even more necessary with this one.
 Sometimes the secrets are simply a room filled with ammo and armor.
-Sometimes it has little collectable figures.
+Sometimes it has little collectible figures.
 Sometimes it has upgrade points for your character or weapons.
 Sometimes they're even old retro-looking rooms just meant to inspire nostalgia.
 Regardless of what the secrets may hold, it is still in your best interest to search for them because it helps add to your weapon upgrade path.

 The occasional secret room to bring back the nostalgia